Abhishek-Handibag/Fundsroom_Assignment/README.md

 For Backend: (ONLY IN DJANGO)

-<h4> Steps to run locally</h4>
+<h4> Steps to run locally</h4> <br>
 <h5>
-1. Download The Zip file from code section from this repository or you can clone this repository.
+1. Download The Zip file from code section from this repository or you can clone this repository. <br>
-2. Open Stock_Market_Simulator folder in VS code or any text-editor
+2. Open Stock_Market_Simulator folder in VS code or any text-editor. <br>
-3. Make sure that django is installed or you can install it using command: "pip install django"
+3. Make sure that django is installed or you can install it using command: "pip install django". <br>
-4. open terminal
+4. open terminal. <br>
-5. type "cd stock_tracker" if showing error try "cd Stock_Market_Simulator-main\stock_tracker"
+5. type "cd stock_tracker" if showing error try "cd Stock_Market_Simulator-main\stock_tracker". <br>
-6. Then after terminal type: "python manage.py runserver"
+6. Then after terminal type: "python manage.py runserver". <br>
-7. Click on the link in terminal or open web browser and paste:"http://127.0.0.1:8000/"
+7. Click on the link in terminal or open web browser and paste:"http://127.0.0.1:8000/". <br>
+8. The code should be running now. <br>

 </h5>